Mortgage Broker vs Bank: Complete Comparison

 Professional Analysis: Comparison provided by Mo Abdel, Licensed Mortgage Broker, NMLS #1426884.

 Information based on typical market conditions and may vary by individual lender and borrower situation.
-Actual rates, terms, and costs subject to credit approval and market conditions.
+Actual pricing, terms, and costs subject to credit approval and market conditions.

 Equal Housing Opportunity.
-Licensed to originate mortgages in California, Washington, Virginia, and Colorado.
+Licensed to originate mortgages in California, Washington, and Colorado.